 Other than the identifying information, all work should be double-spaced (unless otherwise indicated), and in 12 font with normal (1 inch) margins (unless you are writing in UNI MA thesis format).
 Do not put extra spaces between paragraphs.

 In addition to attending class, students also are expected to spend time out of class learning the material.
 The general guideline it that 1CH is the equivalent of approximately 3 hours of work (meaning 1 hour spent in class calls for 2 hours of out-of-class preparation) each week over the course of a whole semester.
 So, if you are in class for 3 hours a week (or are enrolled in a 3CH course), then you ought to be spending at least 6 hours every week outside of class reading, researching, writing, studying, etc. This standard is the basis on which the Registrar's Office assigns hours of University credit for courses.
 For graduate students, the ratio is more like 1:5 than 1:2.

-4. Due dates: Papers, assignments and tests should be turned in at the beginning of the class period on the day they are due.
+3. Due dates: Papers, assignments and tests should be turned in at the beginning of the class period on the day they are due.
 Work not handed in at the beginning of class will be considered a day late.
 Late work will receive 10% (or one letter grade) reductions for each day handed in past the deadline.
 You may "stop the clock" if you discuss the late assignment with me prior to when it is due.
 If something beyond your control occurs, please contact me as soon as possible to explain why an assignment will be late.
 You may email me (email@example.com) or phone me (273-2714).
 You may request to "stop the clock" be emailing a request that contains the following:

 a) the new due date and time

 b) the reason for the need to stop the clock, and

 c) what you believe to be an appropriate penalty for the late assignment.

 4. Completion expectations: All assignments must be completed to pass the course, even if this means you do a late assignment for no credit.